mindsandthings/Obsidian_Repo/2. Areas/Gallup Strengths/Strengths - 8. Connectedness.md

+# Journaling
+## Wed, Sep 28, 2022
+Working on this for networking with indexing - looking for common causes among people related to software that I could potentially write an article addressing.

 ## Sat, Aug 6, 2022

 Connections are important but also very stressful.
 Other people sometimes react like I'm being presumptive if I try to find a connection.
 This one is also stressful because connections are what makes writing intensely difficult!
 I suspect I need some support here specifically for that—the combo of needing to get the connections right and difficulty keeping track of all them.
 Another issue is fitting associations together in a linear way.